aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-text-document/_index.md

 You can use **TxtSaveOptions.add_bidi_marks** property to specify whether to add bi-directional marks before each BiDi run when exporting in plain text format.
 Aspose.Words inserts Unicode Character 'RIGHT-TO-LEFT MARK' (U+200F) before each bi-directional **Run** in the text.
 This option corresponds to "Add bi-directional marks" option in MS Word File Conversion dialogue when you export to a Plain Text format.
 Note that it appears in dialogue only if any of Arabic or Hebrew editing languages are added in MS Word.
 The following code example demonstrates how to use **TxtSaveOptions.add_bidi_marks** property.
 The default value of this property is *false*.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_txt_save_options-AddBidiMarks.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_txt_save_options-AddBidiMarks.py" >}}

 ## How List Items are Recognized During Loading TXT